-Finally, we show the uneven coverage both of topic and sampling distribution across the range has left us with significant gaps in our knowledge which could negatively affect out ability to conserve Lutra lutra addressing this should be a high priority and future studies should consider where these gaps are when planning work.
+Finally, we show the uneven coverage both of topic and sampling distribution across the range has left us with significant gaps in our knowledge, which could negatively affect out ability to conserve Lutra lutra addressing this should be a high priority and future studies should consider where these gaps are when planning work.
 Furthermore, we postulate that this sort of uneven coverage may well be widespread in other charismatic species, and we recommend that studies such as ours become more commonplace in order to ensure the limited resources available to conservationists are spent effectively.